jclind/time-tracker/README.md

 # Personal Time Tracker

 [Personal Time Tracker](https://personaltimetracker.netlify.app/) is an web application used for tracking different projects or areas of your life.
-Titles, descriptions, and colorful tags are used to organize and track your recorded times.
+Titles, descriptions, and colorful tags are used to organize and track your recorded times, built with HTML, CSS, Bootstrap, Javascript, and Firebase.

-## Technologies
+## Functionality

-- Jquery
-- Bootstrap
-- Firestore Database
-- Firebase Authentication
+This app allows users to track the time they spend throughout different areas of their work or personal life.
+Each time can be titled and given a description as well as costom tagged to show which project that time belongs to.
+You can easily sort all of your project times by day, week, month, year, and all time to see all the time you have spend on different projects.

+With authentication, your times are kept track of on the Firebase Firestore Database so that you never have to worry about losing your data.

 ## Installation and Running